-To be honest, Google is a link based search engine and such a strategy actually worked before.
-But these days they are considered as spamming and can hurt your website’s long-term ranking and branding prospects.
+Such a strategy actually worked before.
+But these days, they are considered as spamming and can hurt your website’s long-term ranking and branding prospects.

-Just think of it, what would ultimately help your site more in search engines, a number of links from low quality even spammy websites or a single link from Wikipedia or the BBC?
+Just think of it.
+What would ultimately help your site more on results pages?
+A number of links from low quality, even spammy, websites?
+Or a single link from Wikipedia or the BBC?

-By linking to a highly trusted website, your build the value of your brand while also inserting yourself in an exclusive list of sites that are trusted by search engines.
+Being linked by a highly trusted website, you build the value of your brand.
+Simultaneously, you’re inserting yourself in an exclusive list of sites that are trusted by search engines.

 Conversion rate optimisation refers to the use of optimisation techniques that are directed towards increasing the percentage of visitors to a website that convert into customers.
 It is also known as CRO.

-CRO increases the traffic of visitors who are more likely to buy a product or service from your website which makes it an invaluable part of your online marketing strategy.
+CRO increases the traffic of visitors who are more likely to buy a product or service from your website.
+So this makes it an invaluable part of your online marketing strategy.